Alex3k/grafana_mlt_demo/README.md

 # Demo Story and Examples
 ## Example Demo Script
-- **SHOW MLT DEMO DASHBOARD**
+- **SHOW EXEC DEMO DASHBOARD**

+- In this demo we have a hierachy of information.
+This dashboard is the highest level summary.
+We have an SRE Overview dashboard which gives us a bit more technical information, we then have the Service Detail dashboard which gives detail about each service and then a few other dashboards giving very technical detail around Redis, Postgres, etc.
-- This is a really high level dashboard which is designed to tell us if we are on track with our SLOs and tell us if there is a problem in the application.
-It indicates where the issue is and allow you to drill down to the respect areas
+- This is a really high level dashboard which gives us all the high level detail of our application in a RAG (Red, Amber, Green) format.
+This exec dashboard includes
+	- A few SLIs and SLOs
+		- Downtime - How much downtime do we have left out of our 5 min allowable budget (this is 99.99% uptime per month)
+		- Payment Failures - How many payment failures have failed out of our budget of 500
+		- Mean Time To Acknolwedge (MTTA) - The average time it takes us to start at incident ticket
+		- Mean Time To Repair (MTTR) - The average time it takes us to repair issues
+	- The RAG status of each app component
+	- Incident summary data
+	- Cost data from GCP
+- The incident data, MTTR and MTTA are directly generated from ServiceNow information
+- If something is in an error status or has breached the SLO it turns red.
-- This is an ecommerce microservices application running in Kubernetes
+- This is an ecommerce microservices application running in Kubernetes but at this level of dashboard we don't really care.
+We just want to know if it's working and adhereing to our SLAs.
-- We have two SLIs and SLOs
-- Imagine we have a contract with our customers that says your SLA of uptime will be 99.99%.
-That means you’re allowed 5 minutes of downtime a month and we need to track that.
-That is what the SLI is doing.
-It shows us that we have 4 minutes and 10 seconds left within that budget
-- Furthermore, we have made a SLA with our customer that only 500 payments will fail per month, we have 44 remaining of that budget which is quite worrisome hence it’s turned red
-- We are using our Synthetic Monitoring solution to show us our uptime and reachability
+- At the top right there is a button to take you a level down through the SRE Overview Dashboard.
+- **CLICK ON THE SRE OVERVIEW BUTTON**
+- We are now in the world of an SRE.
+We now care about the fact that this application is running in Kubernetes and we care that there are two databases (product-data (postgres) and cart-data (redis))
+- In addition to our previous SLOs and SLIs, we now have included the uptime of the API gateway and Web Gateway as these are more technical in nature but critically important.
+We get this information from our Synthetic Monitoring solution
 - We also have three graphs on the right to track our RED Signals.
-- Explain what RED signals are and how they are a proxy for end user experience
+- **Explain what RED signals are and how they are a proxy for end user experience**
 - Finally, we have our architecture diagram
 - This is a high level diagram which was drawn manually using Draw.io
 - The benefit of drawing it manually is that we can abstract low level constructs such as how many different services/containers/components are included within each service as an example